SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Solutions/MediaOps/Overview_dataminer_MediaOps.md

 1. Deploy the MediaOps package from the DataMiner Catalog.
 Note that this is currently not yet available.<!-- TBD: update when package is available -->

 If you want to try out the apps using demo data, you can then run the *Generate Demo Data* script in the Automation module in DataMiner Cube.
 This script is included in the MediaOps package.

-> [!NOTE]
-> This script will generate a significant amount of data and will take some time to complete.
+Keep in mind that this script will generate a significant amount of data and will take some time to complete.
 It will also generate a number of elements in the system.
 If you no longer want these later, you will need to remove them manually.

+> [!NOTE]
+> It is also possible to install MediaOps on a self-hosted DMS, provided DataMiner 10.4.4 or higher is installed and the DMS is [connected to dataminer.services](xref:Connecting_your_DataMiner_System_to_the_cloud).

 > [!TIP]
 > If you have any questions or need assistance to get started with dataminer.mediaOps, contact <support.mediaops@skyline.be>.